rivertam2016/pyCMR3/README.md

 this version of eCMR differs from the eCMR version in that paper in a couple ways (carries learning across multiple lists, simulates a distractor task).

-Examples of both these adaptations are provided in the code.
+Examples of how to set the code to run CMR2 or the (adapted) eCMR are provided in the code.

 The CMR3 code is written in cython, which is a hybrid language that combines features of c and python.
 As such, the model code CMR3.pyx will need to